 As a student in our department, you have many opportunities to pursue independent scientific research with faculty members.
-The first step is to find out what faculty members are doing research that is exciting to you.
-This website is a good place to start - each faculty member has a web page that describes their research and publications.
+The first step is to find faculty members that are doing research exciting to you.
+Each faculty member has a web page that describes their research and publications.
 Contact and visit those faculty members you find interesting - you might get a chance to conduct exciting new experiments!

-Graduate students can take BIOL 599 (Introduction to Biological Research) or a MS Thesis (BIOL 698).
+Graduate students can take Introduction to Biological Research (BIOL-599) or Master's Thesis (BIOL-698).
 Both involve independent research under the direction of a faculty member; the thesis involves a longer, more in depth research experience.
 Graduate students in our programs are strongly encouraged to conduct thesis research.

-Scholarships may be available to support students conducting research; see our scholarship page for more information.
-Student researchers may have the opportunity to present their findings at local, regional, national, or even international research conferences.
-Some students have authored or co-authored papers that have been published in peer-reviewed scientific journals.
+Scholarships may be available to support students conducting research; see our scholarship page to see available scholarships.
+Student researchers have the opportunity to present their findings at local, regional, national and even international research conferences.
+They have also authored and co-authored papers published in peer-reviewed scientific journals.